michelc/QueryPad/readme.md

 ## TODO

 * Test with Sql Server
-* Add a way to close a tab
 * Use Dapper NuGet
 * Add Sqlite support (yes?)
 * Add OleDb support for Access (no?)